Abortion is more common than you might think. About a third of women in the UK will have an abortion by the time they are 45.

-Early medical abortion – sometimes known as 'the abortion pill'
+Up to 10 weeks: Early medical abortion – sometimes known as 'the abortion pill'

-The ‘abortion pill’ is where medication is taken to end a pregnancy.
-It’s not the same as emergency contraception (sometimes called the 'morning after pill'), which can be taken to try to prevent pregnancy from happening in the first nine weeks of pregnancy.
+This method involves taking two medicines which end a pregnancy.
+It’s not the same as emergency contraception (sometimes called the 'morning-after pill'), which can be taken to try to prevent pregnancy from happening in the first few days after unprotected sex.

-Vacuum aspiration – sometimes known as 'the suction method'
+Up to 15 weeks: Vacuum aspiration – sometimes known as 'the suction method'